eramirez1905/test1/TESTING.rst

   marked as integration tests but soon they will be separated by ``pytest`` annotations.

-* **System tests** are automatic tests that use external systems like Google Cloud.
+* **System tests** are automatic tests that use external systems like Google Cloud Platform.
 These tests are intended for an end-to-end DAG execution.
   The tests can be executed on both the current version of Apache Airflow and any of the older versions from 1.10.* series.